DataDog/integrations-core/activemq_xml/README.md

 2. [Restart the Agent][114].

 #### Metrics collection
-The ActiveMQ XML integration can potentially emit [custom metrics][119], which may impact [billing][120].
+The ActiveMQ XML integration can potentially emit [custom metrics][119], which may impact your [billing][120].
 By default, there is a limit of 350 metrics.
 If you require additional metrics, contact [Datadog support][117].

 ### Validation